Neeraj1699/Object-detection-in-twilight-conditions/README.md

 Object data file
 # INNOVATIVE ABOUT US
 During testing with various datasets, we observed that YOLO v4 was not able to detect autorickshaws(commonly found vehicle on Indian roads) and confused it with trucks.
 Given the high accuracy rate and fast speed, incorporating this class would be a huge add-on to this algorithm.
-So we did quite a few modifications to the original program and added a separate class for autorickshaws
+So we did quite a few modifications to the original program and added a separate class for autorickshaws.
+# STEPS TAKEN FOR THE INNOVATION
+We trained our model on Google Colab for 2000 iterations.
+The weights files yolov4_2000.weights and yolov4_last.weights
+have been generated in the backup folder based on our custom training.
+We tested our classifier after annotating 900 images consisting of auto-rickshaws.